sunandhini96/TSAI_ERAV1/Session_15/README.md

-# Task : Training Encoder-Decoder  Transformer from scratch on opus book dataset:
+# Task : Language translation Encoder-Decoder  Transformer from scratch on opus book dataset:

+In this project, the Transformer encoder-decoder architecture is utilized for language translation from english to italian

 Rewrite the whole code covered in the class in Pytorch-Lightning (code copy will not be provided)